motorcyclejs/motorcycle/README.md

 If you found an issue or want to contribute code, please read the [contributing guidelines](CONTRIBUTING.md).

-If would like to have a repository considered for inclusion in the Motorcycle.js Github and NPM organizations please, open an issue first to avoid duplication of effort and further the possibility of your work being accepted.
+If would like to have a repository considered for inclusion in the Motorcycle.js Github and NPM organizations, please open an issue first to avoid duplication of effort and further the possibility of your work being accepted.
 Afterwards, please refer to our [repository guidelines](REPOSITORIES.md).